 Holidays just aren’t the same when you have lost a loved one.
 Though coping with the emptiness is challenging every day, the grief can be perplexing and overwhelming during this time of year.

 One minute, you are fine and enjoying time with family.
 The next, a yuletide song on the radio leaves you heartbroken.

 Grief during the holidays is especially profound the first year of your loss.
 However, it can also linger for years.
 That’s because holidays mark the passage of time in our lives, according to Grief.com.
 “They are part of the milestones we share with each other and they generally represent time spent with family.
 They bring meaning to certain days and we bring much meaning back to them.”

 So how do you cope?
-Is there a way you can have a merry Christmas, happy Hanukkah or wonderful New Year following the death of a spouse, partner, family member or friend?
+Is there a way you can have an enjoyable Thanksgiving, merry Christmas, happy Hanukkah or wonderful New Year following the death of a spouse, partner, family member or friend?

 Here is some advice that might help:

 Do what feels right.
 If participating in a traditional activity will make you feel too sad, postpone it.
 That is especially true as scientists and experts recommend remaining socially distant the next few months.
 It’s ok to say that you can’t handle it.
 Others around you will understand and give you space.
 Likewise, if singing your favorite carol gives you joy, don't feel guilty about it.

 Understand and accept your emotions.
 Don’t feel guilty that you aren’t happy right now.
 The grieving process is complicated, and there's not a common schedule when dealing with it.
 You should accept the “normalcy” of your emotions.
 You may alternate between feeling joyful, peaceful, sad and guilty.
 Don’t judge yourself.

 Stay connected.
 Let your family and friends know how you would like to spend the holidays with them.
 Ask for their support as you deal with your grief.
 Assure them that they do not have to be your therapist.
 Having a good cry on their shoulders or taking a long walk together can help you get through a particularly tough stretch.